Quarter-end snapshot

 The useful question is not only who holds a stock, but what filing evidence should be checked next.

-No. A 13F filing is a historical holdings snapshot.
-KRW Ontology treats it as a source for follow-up company research questions.
+A 13F filing is a historical holdings snapshot.
+It does not make the investment decision or guarantee future results.
+KRW.O treats it as a source for follow-up company research questions.

 You can review the manager, report period, issuer, CUSIP, shares, market value, portfolio weight, and changes versus the previous quarter.